 While everyone gets random, odd junk mail or spam in their inbox, someone who is frequently registering with dating sites through their email address will have more of such mailing.
 Search their trash mail or look for patterns.
 This isn’t concrete proof but might substantiate your case.

 Tip #7: Authenticity

-If you find that you don’t have proof, but just don’t feel satisfied trusting your partner, it may be time to look more deeply into your relationship.
+If you find that you don’t have proof, but don’t feel satisfied trusting your partner, it may be time to look more deeply into your relationship.
 What is it about them, You, your connection, or their behavior which is causing you to feel such a lack of trust?
-It could be that the lack of trust alone means it’s time for you to reevaluate your relationship, have a heart to heart discussion, try couple’s therapy, or move on!
+It could be that the lack of confidence alone means it’s time for you to reevaluate your relationship, have a heart to heart discussion, try couple’s therapy, or move on!

 Watch the video version of this blog post: